-C. List of Abbreviations
+B. List of Abbreviations

-Abbreviations used throughout this proposed modified permanent variance would include the following:
+Abbreviations used throughout this permanent variance include the following:

+- 1. COAO-Cleveland, Ohio OSHA Area Office

-- 1. CAW-Compressed-air worker
+- 2. CAW-Compressed-air worker

-- 2. CFR-Code of Federal Regulations
+- 3. CFR-Code of Federal Regulations

-- 3. DCI-Decompression Illness
+- 4. DCI-Decompression Illness

-- 4. DMT-Diver Medical Technician

-- 5. TBM-Earth Pressure Balanced Tunnel Boring Machine
+- 5. TBM-Earth Pressure Balanced

-- 6. HOM-Hyperbaric Operations Manual
+- Moving Tunnel Boring Machine 6.
+HOM-Hyperbaric Operations and

+- Safety Manual

 - 7. JHA-Job hazard analysis

 - 8. OSHA-Occupational Safety and Health Administration

 - 9. OTPCA-Office of Technical Programs and Coordination Activities

-D. Definitions
+C. Definitions

-The following definitions would apply to this proposed modified permanent variance.
-These definitions would supplement the definitions in TSJV's project-specific HOM.
+The following definitions apply to this permanent variance.
+These definitions supplement the definitions in McNally's project-specific HOM.

-1. Affected employee or worker-an employee or worker who is affected by the conditions of this proposed

-- modified permanent variance, or any one of his or her authorized representatives.
+1. Affected employee or worker-an employee or worker who is affected by the conditions of this permanent variance, or any one of his or her authorized representatives.
 The term "employee" has the meaning defined and used under the Occupational Safety and Health Act of 1970 (29 U.S.C.
+651 et seq.)

-651 et seq.). - 2.
-Atmospheric pressure-the pressure of air at sea level, generally 14.7 pounds per square inch absolute (p.s.i.a)., 1 atmosphere absolute, or 0 p.s.i.g. - 3.
-Compressed-air worker-an individual who is specially trained and medically qualified to perform work in a pressurized environment while breathing air at pressures not exceeding 52.5 p.s.i.g. - 4.
-Competent person-an individual who is capable of identifying existing and predictable hazards in the surroundings or working conditions that are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them.15 - 5.
-Decompression illness-an illness (also called decompression sickness or "the bends") caused by gas bubbles appearing in body compartments due to a reduction in ambient pressure.
-Examples of symptoms of decompression illness include, but are not limited to: joint pain (also known as the "bends" for agonizing pain or the "niggles" for slight pain); areas of bone destruction (termed dysbaric osteonecrosis); skin disorders (such as cutis marmorata, which causes a pink marbling of the skin); spinal cord and brain disorders (such as stroke, paralysis, paresthesia, and bladder dysfunction); cardiopulmonary disorders, such as shortness of breath; and arterial gas embolism (gas bubbles in the arteries that block blood flow).16
+2. Atmospheric pressure-the pressure of air at sea level, generally 14.7 p.s.i.a., 1 atmosphere absolute, or 0 p.s.i.g.

+3. Compressed-air worker-an individual who is specially trained and medically qualified to perform work in a pressurized environment while breathing air at pressures not exceeding 55 p.s.i.g.

+4. Competent person-an individual who is capable of identifying existing and predictable hazards in the surroundings or working conditions that are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them.

+5. Decompression illness (also called decompression sickness or the bends)an illness caused by gas bubbles appearing in body compartments due to a reduction in ambient pressure.
+Examples of symptoms of decompression illness include (but are not limited to): joint pain (also known as the "bends" for agonizing pain or the "niggles" for slight pain); areas of bone destruction (termed "dysbaric osteonecrosis"); skin disorders (such as cutis marmorata, which causes a pink marbling of the skin); spinal cord and brain disorders (such as stroke, paralysis, paresthesia, and bladder dysfunction); cardiopulmonary disorders, such as shortness of breath; and arterial gas embolism (gas bubbles in the arteries that block blood flow).

-Note: Health effects associated with hyperbaric intervention, but not considered symptoms of DCI, can include: barotrauma (direct damage to air-containing cavities in the body such as ears, sinuses, and lungs); nitrogen narcosis (reversible alteration in consciousness that may occur in hyperbaric environments and is caused by the anesthetic effect of certain gases at high pressure); and oxygen toxicity (a central nervous system condition resulting from the harmful effects of breathing molecular oxygen (O2) at elevated partial pressures).
+Note: Health effects associated with hyperbaric intervention, but not considered symptoms of DCI, can include: barotrauma (direct damage to air-containing cavities in the body such as ears, sinuses, and lungs); nitrogen narcosis (reversible alteration in consciousness that may occur in hyperbaric environments and caused by the anesthetic effect of certain gases at high pressure); and oxygen toxicity (a central nervous system condition resulting from the harmful effects of breathing molecular oxygen ( $O_2$ ) at elevated partial pressures).